-- 16.3 This Authority requires that separate driver's licences be held in respect of Hackney Carriage and Private Hire vehicles.
-Licences shall be issued for a maximum period of 3 years.
-12 months (Application procedures are set out in Appendix N, (page 89).
-The following will be required as part of an application: - Applicant must be at least 21 years of age - Applicant must hold a full UK or European driving licence for at least 3 years - A completed statutory declaration (see below) - A Disclosure and Barring Service (DBS) enhanced disclosure, required on application and every three years thereafter if subsequent renewal applications are made - A Driver and Vehicle Licensing Agency (DVLA) licence history, required on application and every three years thereafter if subsequent renewal applications are made. - A completed medical examination form supplied by the Authority and completed by the applicant's own general practitioner or medical practice (see paragraphs 16.9-16.11).
+- This Authority requires that separate driver's licences be held in respect of Hackney Carriage and Private Hire vehicles.
+Licences shall be issued for a maximum period of 12 months (Application procedures are set out in Appendix L, page 84).
+The following will be required as part of an application: - Applicant must be at least 21 years of age - Applicant must hold a full UK or European driving licence for at least 3 years - A completed statutory declaration (see below) - A Criminal Record Bureau (CRB) enhanced disclosure, required on application and every three years thereafter if subsequent renewal applications are made - A Driver and Vehicle Licensing Agency (DVLA) licence history, required on application and every three years thereafter if subsequent renewal applications are made. - A completed medical examination form supplied by the Authority and completed by the applicant's own general practitioner or medical practice (see paragraphs 16.9-16.11).
 The medical practice is likely to make a charge for this service.